cawilsonvitro/inst_code/readme.md

 all tools: slow main boot
+all tools: make sure we are not calling config and that we are using sysv args to pass args from launcher
 fpp: make sure new config layout works with code

 hall: debug script again and get running with hall computer